byrobingames/localnotifications/README.md

 ## How to Install

-To install this Engine Extension, go to the toolset in the Extension menu of your game inside Stencyl.</br>
+To install this Engine Extension, go to the toolset (byRobin Extension Mananger) in the Extension menu of your game inside Stencyl.</br>
 Select the Engine Extension from the left menu and click on "Download"

-If you not have byRobin Toolset mananger installed, install this first.
+If you not have byRobin Extension Mananger installed, install this first.
 Go to: [https://byrobingames.github.io](https://byrobingames.github.io)

 ## Documentation and Block Examples